sparrow-code/OpenVpn-Server/README.md

 For standard OpenVPN clients (Windows, Linux, Android, iOS, etc.):

-1. Generate the .ovpn file using `get_vpn.sh`
+1. Generate the .ovpn file using `get_vpn.sh`.
-2. Transfer the .ovpn file to your client device
+2. Transfer the .ovpn file to your client device.
-3. Import the .ovpn file into your OpenVPN client application
+3. Import the .ovpn file into your OpenVPN client application.

 ## Troubleshooting

 ### Common Issues

-- **Connection Refused**: Check that the server port is open in your firewall
+- **Connection Refused**: Check that the server port is open in your firewall.
-- **TLS Handshake Failed**: Verify certificate paths and permissions
+- **TLS Handshake Failed**: Verify certificate paths and permissions.
-- **Routing Problems**: Check IP forwarding settings
+- **Routing Problems**: Check IP forwarding settings.

 Run the script again to verify the setup state and correct any issues.

 ## Security Considerations

-- The default configuration provides strong security with AES-256-CBC encryption
+- The default configuration provides strong security with AES-256-CBC encryption.
-- Keep your certificate files secure; anyone with your client certificates can connect to your VPN
+- Keep your certificate files secure; anyone with your client certificates can connect to your VPN.
-- Consider implementing additional firewall rules for production environments
+- Consider implementing additional firewall rules for production environments.

 ## Contributing